AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 **Review > Changes > Allow Users to Edit Ranges** Unavailable during a protected session.

-**Review > Changes > Track Changes > Highlight&#xA;Changes** Unavailable for a policy-protected file that contains a dynamic watermark.
+**Review > Changes > Track Changes > Highlight Changes** Unavailable for a policy-protected file that contains a dynamic watermark.

 **View > Macros** Restricted by the Change permission.

 **View > Save Workspace** Command does not work.

-**Developer > XML > Expansion Packs** Some macros are restricted by the Copy permission and are unavailable unless copying is allowed.
+**Developer > XML > Expansion Packs** The Copy permission restricts some macros, making them unavailable unless you allow copying.

 **Formulas > Formula Auditing > Error Checking** Restricted by the Change permission.
 Unavailable unless changing is allowed.